[Go back to Index]

 Process of applying changes LDIF into source LDIF (ldapmodify):

-See LDIF files examples below.
+See example LDIF files below.

 Fist input file - filesrc.ldif